 Antibiotic resistance is a major worldwide problem in the intensive care unit (ICU).
 Nosocomial infections are associated with increase in prolonged hospitalization, long duration of antibiotic usage, and mortality of infected patients was more than twice than non-infected patients (1).
 Rate of nosocomial infections range from 5-30% among ICU patients.
 The infections occur 5-10 times more often in the ICU patients than other hospitalized (2 & 3).
 Septicemia account for 19% of the total ICU infections, third after the urinary and respiratory infections (4).
-These strain are often resistance to many antibiotics, because of selective pressure due to the excessive use of broad spectrum antibiotics (3).
+These strain are often resistance to many antibiotics (3).
 Extended-spectrum β-lactamases (ESBLs) were first identified in the early 1980s; since then, ESBLs have been identified worldwide and have been found a number of different organisms, included E. coli, K. pneumonia,